The Little Golden Calf: Two endings

 There are two alternative endings to The Golden Calf.
 One was written at the time the novel was originally submitted for publication to the Thirty Days magazine.
 The other appeared later, probably due to the objections to the writers for lionizing their main character.
 According to the first, Ostap Bender, after obtaining his "million", gets to know the sorrow of a lonely man who has fulfilled his purpose, renounces the fortune, and marries his beloved, Zoya Sinitskaya.
 In the second, he is torn.
 At first, he returns his "million" to the Commissariat of Finance, but then changes his mind.
-Determined to travel to Rio de Janeiro, he is caught crossing the Romanian border and sent back home, after being deprived of his fortune by Romanian border guards.
+Determined to travel to Rio de Janeiro, he is caught crossing the Romanian border and sent back home, after being robbed of his fortune by Romanian border guards.